-Before the Bonds can be issued, the Attorney General must pass upon the legality of certain related matters.
-The Texas Attorney General's office has taken the position that the Texas Constitution does not allow ad valorem tax revenues to be used for economic development purposes.
-Unless there is a change in the current interpretation of the law, all economic development bonds issued by the District will be payable from HOT revenues.
+Further, the Texas Attorney General's office has taken the position that the Texas Constitution does not allow ad valorem tax revenues to be used for economic development purposes.
+Unless there is a change in the current interpretation of the law, all economic development bonds issued by the District will be payable from HOT and Sales and Use Tax revenues.
 The Attorney General does not guarantee or pass upon the safety of the Bonds as an investment or upon the adequacy of the information contained in this Official Statement.